Dynamical chaos in the integrable Toda chain induced by time discretization: Introduction

 does not vanish.
 Indeed, it is well know that a typical Hamiltonian with $N>1$ degrees of freedom is nonintegrable.
 At the same time, there are notable examples of nontrivial integrable systems, whose dynamics is characterized by $N$ conserved quantities (integrals of motion).

 Numerical integration of the Hamiltonian dynamics is usually performed using split-step methods, which break the time $t$ into short time intervals of lengths proportional to $\tau$, e.g., intervals of lengths $\frac{\tau}{2},\tau,\frac{\tau}{2},\frac{\tau}{2},\tau,\frac{\tau}{2}\dots$ or simply $\tau,\tau,\tau\dots$ and time evolve the system with $A$ and $B$ intermittently, i.e., evolve with $A$ over some of the time intervals and with $B$ over the rest.
 Note that as $\tau\to0$, the so discretized dynamics converges to the continuous time dynamics with the original Hamiltonian $H$.
 Below we focus on such symplectic split-step integration schemes.
+Details about implementing such symplectic integrators can be found, e.g., in Refs.\ \onlinecite{Yoshida1990construction, danieli2019computational}.

 The errors and deviations due to discretizing Hamiltonian dynamics appear to be well analyzed and estimated \cite{Yoshida1990construction}.
 However, note that since time discretization replaces the time-independent Hamiltonian $H$ with a time-dependent (periodic) one, it changes the degree of chaoticity of the system as measured, e.g., by the largest Lyapunov exponent $\Lambda$.
 The impact of this is likely to be most dramatic when the original Hamiltonian is integrable.
 In this case, we expect to observe \textit{emergent chaoticity}, because time discretization breaks the integrability by violating not only the energy conservation, but also the remaining $N-1$ conservation laws.
 Moreover, since the original Hamiltonian is integrable and its dynamics is therefore nonchaotic (regular), the chaoticity must emerge in an integrable system as a result of the discretization.
 We therefore anticipate a nonzero $\tau$-dependent Lyapunov exponent $\Lambda(\tau)$, such that $\Lambda(\tau)\to0$ when $\tau\to0$.
 In addition, the energy is no longer conserved since the actual Hamiltonian is time dependent.
 As a result, there is no Gibbs distribution to protect the dynamics from rogue fluctuations.